07871 382 340

 Check out our programme of work here; www.culturenl.co.uk/arts

 On a freelance capacity I am Director of Scottish Opera Memory Spinners project (Glasgow).
 Using music, storytelling, movement and visual arts, the programme helps people living with dementia and their carers relax, get creative and form new support networks.
-In January 2018 the project will be delivered in Airdrie Town Hall, North Lanarkshire for the first time and I am delighted to be part of this new partnership with Culture NL.
-The team will then transfer to Glasgow in April 2018 to deliver the project at Scottish Opera headquarters in Edington Street.
+From January 2018 the project has been delivered in Airdrie Town Hall, North Lanarkshire and I am delighted to be part of this new partnership with Culture NL and Scottish Opera.

-CREATIVE LEARNING: Being Creative Learning Officer at the Tron Theatre in Glasgow for over 6 years (April 2011-July 2017), I dealt with a variety of classes and projects from outreach workshops within community and formal education settings to writing and delivering part of the Skillshops programme, which was Tiny and Tall Tales – interactive storytelling for parent and child and the Tron’s drama/youth theatre classes for children and young people.
-I was also the Assistant Director of the Tron Young Company.
-Other responsibilities included creating the Tron Participation’s schools resources, which are accessed via the Tron Theatre’s website and enable staff and pupils to attain materials which aid learning and teaching.
-I managed and delivered the Tron Ambassadors programme which is for pupils 14-17yrs old who are interested in learning about other aspects of theatre out with acting and directing.
+CREATIVE LEARNING: During my time as Creative Learning Officer at the Tron Theatre in Glasgow (April 2011-July 2017), I dealt with a variety of classes and projects from outreach workshops within community and formal education settings to writing and delivering elements of the Skillshops programme, which consisted of Tiny and Tall Tales – interactive storytelling for parent and child and the Tron’s drama/youth theatre classes for children and young people.
+I was also the Assistant Director of the Tron Young Company from 2014-2017.
+Other responsibilities included creating the Tron Participation’s schools resources for the Tron Theatre website.
+I managed and delivered the Tron Ambassadors programme, this scheme offered pupils 14-17yrs old, who were interested in learning about other aspects of theatre out with acting and directing, engage with the theatre over the course of an academic year and gain hands on work experience.
 My role at the Tron was split into 3 categories; workshop facilitation, directing/theatre making and school/community liaison.

 DIRECTING: Below is a list of productions I have worked on in the last year